bigskysoftware/htmx/www/docs.md

 ## <a name="validation">[Validation](#validation)

-Htmx integrates with the [HTML5 Validation API](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) and will not issue a request if a validatable input is invalid.
+Htmx integrates with the [HTML5 Validation API](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) and will not issue a request for a form if a validatable input is invalid.
 This is true for both AJAX requests as well as WebSocket sends.

 Htmx fires events around validation that can be used to hook in custom validation and error handling: